DLR-AMR/t8code_JOSS/paper.md

 magnitude.
 However, managing adaptive meshes and associated data is a very challenging task, especially for parallel codes.
 Implementing fast and scalable AMR routines generally leads to a large development overhead motivating the need for external mesh management libraries like `t8code`.
-Our libraries target audience are scientists and application developers working on grid-based simulation and visualization frameworks who are looking for a comprehensive and versatile mesh management solution.
+Our target audiences are scientists and application developers working on grid-based simulation and visualization frameworks who are looking for a comprehensive and versatile mesh management solution.
 Besides offering AMR we also aim to lower the threshold to parallelize their codes by solely interacting with t8code's API.
-Alternative AMR libraries with a similar range of features are p4est [@BursteddeWilcoxGhattas11], libMesh [@libMeshPaper], ParaMesh [@macneice2000paramesh], and SAMRAI [@gunney2013scalable].
+Alternative AMR libraries with a similar range of features are p4est [@BursteddeWilcoxGhattas11], libMesh [@libMeshPaper], PARAMESH [@macneice2000paramesh], and SAMRAI [@gunney2013scalable].

 In contrast to the other AMR solutions, only `t8code` natively supports